CellChat

 Pathway-level visuals

-The last steps we ran in the CellChat workflow was to calculate statistics for the overarching pathways involved with each ligand-receptor.
-So now we can take a look at the ranked, top significant pathways associated with our dataset:
+The last steps we ran in the CellChat workflow was to calculate statistics for each pathway, which is comprised of various ligand-receptors.
+So now we can take a look at the top significant pathways associated within our dataset:

 # Top significant pathways